Walter Nowotny: Early life

 Walter Nowotny was born in Gmünd, a small town in Lower Austria.
 His father, Rudolf Nowotny, was a railway official; his two brothers, Rudolf and Hubert, became officers in the Wehrmacht.
 Hubert Nowotny was killed in action in the Battle of Stalingrad.
 From 1925 to 1935, his family lived in Schwarzenau until his father was relocated to Mistelbach, north of Vienna.
 Walter attended the primary school (Volksschule) in Schwarzenau before graduating to the Bundesoberrealschule in Waidhofen an der Thaya.
 During these years, he also sang in the Cistercian convent choir in the Zwettl Abbey.

-Due to his father's relocation, Nowotny transferred to the secondary school (Oberschule) in Laa an der Thaya, where he received his diploma (Abitur) in May 1938.
+Due to his father's relocation, Nowotny transferred to the secondary school (Oberschule) in Laa an der Thaya, where he received his diploma (Matura) in May 1938.
 In his teens, Nowotny was interested in all kinds of sports.
 In 1935, he played football for the school team in Waidhofen, and in 1937, took first place in the javelin throw and third place in the Lower Austrian 1000 m track and field championships.
 Nowotny also visited the 1936 Summer Olympics in Berlin.
 For his then mandatory Labour Service (Reichsarbeitsdienst), he joined the Luftwaffe on 1 October 1939.
 Nowotny had joined the Nazi Party (NSDAP—National Socialist German Workers' Party) in 1938 with a membership number 6,382,781.